jaon11/CGDRO/README.md

 # CGDRO

-CGDRO is an R package providing comprehensive multi-source prediction and model statistical inference without knowing target labels, offering multi-source solutions to low-dimensional and high-dimensional, linear and complex data, regression and classification problems.
+CGDRO is an R package providing conprehensive multi-source prediction and model statistical inference without knowing target labels, offering multi-source solutions to low-dimensional and high-dimensional, linear and complex data, regression and classification problems.